vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 247\.
 The final vowel of a former member of a compound is often made long, especially in the Veda.
 Prolongations of final a, and before v, are most frequent; but cases are found of every variety.
-Examples are: devāvī́, vayunāvíd, prāvṛ́ṣ, ṛtāvasu, índrāvant, sadanāsád, çatā́magha, viçvā́nara, ékādaça; apījū́, parīṇáh, vīrúdh, tuvīmaghá, tvíṣīmant, çáktīvant; vasūjū́, anūrúdh, sūmáya, purūvásu.
+Examples are: devāvī́, vayunāvíd, prāvṛ́ṣ, ṛtāvasu, índrāvant, sadanāsád, śatā́magha, viśvā́nara, ékādaśa; apījū́, parīṇáh, vīrúdh, tuvīmaghá, tvíṣīmant, śáktīvant; vasūjū́, anūrúdh, sūmáya, purūvásu.

 248\.
 In the Veda, the final vowel of a word—generally a, much less often i and u—is in a large number of cases prolonged.
-Usually the prolongation takes place where it is favored by the metre, but sometimes even where the metre opposes the change (for details, see the various Prātiçākhyas).
+Usually the prolongation takes place where it is favored by the metre, but sometimes even where the metre opposes the change (for details, see the various Prātiśākhyas).

 Words of which the finals are thus treated are: